Cluster Creation and Component Installation

 -

-Specify the machines where Slave components (usually storage and processing components) and Clients will be installed.
+Indicate on which machines the Slave components (generally storage and processing components) and Clients will be installed.

-Figure 12 - Assignment of Slave and Client ComponentsnoteWhenever possible, avoid installing Slave components on Master component machines.
+Figure 12 - Slave and Client component assignmentnoteWhenever possible, avoid installing Slave components on Master component machines.

 -